CUL Digital Collections

 Beginning a tradition that has thrived for nearly a century, Southern Methodist University students published a campus newspaper the first month the university opened.
 The S.M.U.
 Times’ premiere issue debuted September 11, 1915 — 11 days before school started.
 Articles in that first issue included the following: "Four Hundred Business Men Helping Dallas Raise $200,000 for Student’s Dormitory at S. M.U.," "Faculty Reception Attended by 2,000 of Dallas Citizens," "Many Stars to be on Football Squad," and more.

 In an effort to make early editions of the campus newspapers available online, Southern Methodist University Archives has initiated a project to digitize these student publications.
-So far, all issues from 1915-1984 have been digitized.
+So far, all issues from 1915-1991 have been digitized.
 As funding becomes available, plans exist to continue digitization of the SMU student newspapers up to 2000.
 Digital files of the newspapers created by the Student Media Company for 2010 through 2018 were also donated to the SMU Archives when the Student Media Company became defunct, and those newspapers are also available in this collection.

 About the Papers

 Presently the student newspapers are available on microfilm in Fondren Library for the dates 1915-May 2009.
 In 1998, the Daily Campus became digital and a print paper and is archived online from 2010-2017.
 The newspapers are indexed from Fall 1915 - 2002.
 These indices are available in Fondren Library (call number LH1.S66 S65) and in Fondren Library’s Centennial Reading Room.
 After 2002, the Daily Campus was no longer indexed since it was stored online and easily searchable.
 In addition the Southern Methodist University Archives has a small collection of unbound newspapers.
 A finding aid that describes these issues is available.